BracketSpace/Notification/readme.txt

 = [Next] =
 * [Fixed] Code editor field width is now properly constrained to 100% of its container.
+* [Fixed] Repeater fields layout incompatibility with other plugins.

 = 9.0.5 =
 * [Fixed] Dochooks compatibility file has been updated.